Vyral/jon-carbutti-recruiting/_posts/2021-03-12-our-interview-with-nicholas-tarquino.md

 ---
 {% include youtube.html %}

-<p style="text-align: center;"><em>New agent Nicholas Tarquino shares why our team was the right fit for him.</em></p>
+*New agent Nicholas Tarquino shares why our team was the right fit for him.*

 My name is Nicholas Tarquino, and I’ve been in real estate for about two months now.
 I think I was made for real estate because I’m a people person.
 I love talking to people and looking at homes with them.&nbsp;

 People get excited about starting their buying or selling journeys, but a lot of them are not informed.
 It’s a great feeling to be there for them, pointing things out and educating them along the way.
-When you have the privilege of calling them up and telling them that their offer was accepted, **that joy is contagious. **
+When you have the privilege of calling them up and telling them that their offer was accepted, **that joy is contagious.&nbsp;**

 {% include pullquote.html %}